 Mr. Gabrys has served as the president and chief executive officer of Mears Investments, LLC, a private family investment company, since 2005.
 Mr. Gabrys retired from Deloitte & Touche LLP in 2004 after 42 years, where he served a variety of public companies, financial services institutions, public utilities and health care entities.
 Mr. Gabrys was vice chair of Deloitte's United States Global Strategic Client Group and served as a member of its Global Strategic Client Council.
 During his tenure with Deloitte, he also served as the managing partner of the firm's Michigan practice.
-From 2006 to 2007, Mr. Gabrys served as the interim dean of the School of Business Administration of Wayne State University
+From 2006 to 2007, Mr. Gabrys served as the interim dean of the School of Business Administration of Wayne State University.

-From 2005 to May 2017, Mr. Gabrys served on the board of directors of CMS Energy Company, an integrated energy company, where he also served as chair of the audit committee, a member of the executive committee, and a member of the governance and public responsibility committee.
-From 2006 to 2016, Mr. Gabrys served on the board of directors of La-Z-Boy Inc., a furniture manufacturer and retailer, where he also served as the lead director and a member of the audit committee and governance committee from 2011 to 2015.
-From 2007 to 2011, he served on the board of Massey Energy Company, a coal producer.
-Mr. Gabrys also serves on the boards of several non-profit organizations, including the Karmanos Cancer Institute, where he has been Board Chair since 2015, Alliance for Safer Streets in Detroit (Crime Stoppers), Detroit Regional Chamber, and the Detroit Institute of Arts.
+Mr. Gabrys also serves on the boards of several non-profit organizations, including the Karmanos Cancer Institute, where he has been Board Chair since 2015, Alliance for Safer Streets in Detroit (Crime Stoppers), Detroit Regional Chamber and the Detroit Institute of Arts.
 He is a member of the advisory board of Renaissance Venture Capital Fund, an affiliate of Business Leaders for Michigan, a non-profit executive leadership organization.

-Mr. Gabrys has extensive knowledge and expertise in financial reporting, accounting, and Sarbanes-Oxley compliance for public companies.
-His experiences serving as a director of other significant corporations contribute to his leadership skills, the breadth of his experience in auditing, finance, and other areas of risk oversight as well as experience in acquisitions and divestitures.
+Mr. Gabrys has extensive knowledge and expertise in financial reporting, accounting and Sarbanes-Oxley compliance for public companies.
+His experiences serving as a director of other significant corporations contributes to his leadership skills, the breadth of his experience in auditing, finance and other areas of risk oversight, as well as experience in acquisitions and divestitures.
 Mr. Gabrys continues to maintain an active CPA license in Michigan.